Excerpt from The Invitation

 when it should have pointed right.
 Her eyes studied the titles of young-adult books.
 She seemed to be looking

 When the woman turned to look at her, Julia felt an odd jolt pass through her.
 She had the kindest eyes . . .

 they were the eyes of an old friend, yet Julia was certain they'd never met.

 "Do you know anything about Haven?"

-have adult books."
+adult books."
 She looked around at the children, trying to match one of them with the woman.
-Then she
+Then she thought of

 The woman smiled.
 "No, Julia.
 I mean Haven."
 She held out a white envelope.